Skip to content

 George the Fourth Born

-Queen Charlotte gives birth to George the Fourth, who upon birth is named the Prince of Wales: the heir apparent to the British throne.
+Queen Charlotte gave birth to George the Fourth, who upon birth was named the Prince of Wales; the heir apparent to the British throne.
+Under America’s Black Codes──he’s black.

 1763